Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Abstract

 \section{Abstract}

 Increasing penetration of electric vehicles, heat pumps, and rooftop photovoltaics is creating thermal and voltage stress in low-voltage distribution grids.
-This work links three German energy transition pathways (2025--2045) with state estimation performance requirements, evaluated on two SimBench reference networks across three equipment quality levels (good, medium, poor) and three VDE Forum Netztechnik/Netzbetrieb (VDE~FNN) measurement constellations that differ in the availability of transformer and feeder-level instrumentation.
-Congestion is caused exclusively by transformer overloading and voltage-band violations.
-No individual line exceeds its thermal rating.
-Equipment quality is the primary factor: under good equipment, congestion remains nearly absent through 2045 (1/26 scenarios), under medium equipment it emerges from 2035 (10/26), under poor equipment from 2025 (25/26), reaching 208\% peak transformer loading.
-Without transformer instrumentation, voltage estimation errors remain at 6--35\% regardless of smart meter penetration.
-Adding a single transformer measurement reduces errors by a factor of 3 to 24, achieving median errors below 1.1\% under poor equipment.
-Per-feeder measurements achieve comparable accuracy and outperform the transformer-only configuration under poor equipment in rural networks (0.8\% vs.\ 1.1\%).
-In urban networks under poor and medium equipment, transformer and feeder-level instrumentation meet the VDE~FNN voltage accuracy target without requiring customer-side sensors.
+This work links the German Federal Government energy transition pathway (2025--2045) with state estimation performance requirements, evaluated at five milestone years from 2025 to 2045 on two SimBench reference networks across three equipment quality levels (good, medium, poor) and three VDE Forum Netztechnik/Netzbetrieb (VDE~FNN) measurement constellations that differ in the availability of transformer and feeder-level instrumentation.
+Within this work's analysis, congestion is caused exclusively by transformer overloading and voltage-band violations.
+No individual line exceeds its thermal rating (maximum: 98.6\%).
+Equipment quality governs congestion onset for a given deployment trajectory: under good equipment, congestion remains absent through 2045, under medium equipment it emerges from 2035 (4 of 10 scenarios), under poor equipment from 2025 (9 of 10).
+Without transformer instrumentation, median voltage estimation errors reach 6--42\% regardless of smart meter penetration.
+Adding a single transformer measurement reduces errors by an order of magnitude, achieving median errors of 0.5--1.4\%.
+In urban networks, transformer-level instrumentation meets the VDE~FNN voltage accuracy target (99th percentile voltage error below 2\%) in all configurations.
+In rural networks under poor equipment, the target is approached but not met.
 These findings motivate prioritizing transformer instrumentation as an effective first step for grid observability and supplementing the current consumption-driven metering rollout with risk-based deployment criteria linked to local congestion exposure.

 [1]{ } \emptycirc[1][1ex]{\tikz\draw[thick] (0,0) circle (#1);} \halfcirc[1][1ex]{ } \fullcirc[1][1ex]{ } \notapplicable[1][1.75ex]{\tikz[baseline=-0.1em]\draw[fill, hsugrau] (0,0) rectangle (#1,#1);}